cerealboxenergy4/incremental-dust3r/README.md

-# Slight modification to `DUSt3R: Geometric 3D Vision Made Easy`
+## Slight modification to `DUSt3R: Geometric 3D Vision Made Easy`

-use experiment_incremental_inference.py for testing
+You can use `experiment_incremental_inference.py` for your own testing

 ---
 **To do:**